 The year 2020 was a disaster for many.
 Unemployment and financial emergencies as a result of the pandemic forced many to use their emergency funds.
-Relief packages by the federal banks and government have set financial markets and businesses on path of recovery.
+Relief packages by the federal banks and government have set financial markets and businesses on the path of recovery.
 With the new year at the door, steps there can't be a better time to seal the loose ends and make new financial goals.

 Financial planning has always been key to attaining money goals.
 When we make new years resolutions, they are often related to health and relationships.
 This year was full of financial difficulties for many people due to the pandemic.
 It made us realize that not just how much we earn is important, but how we utilise it or how money smart is equally important.
 Here are few financial resolutions that you can add to your list right now.